 It takes a bit more time.
 And the added time of getting to the root cause makes problem-solving and conflict resolution much, much easier.

 Jamie Notter is the person whom I credit the start of my public speaking career.
+He was the one suggesting I become a professional speaker… At the time, I never considered it.
 I will always be grateful.